 White-tailed deer have played a very important role in the history of our country.
 These animals were used extensively by Native Americans and early settlers for both food and clothing.

-Extensive clearing of land, unregulated hunting, and loss of habitat brought the whitetail deer population to a record low by the late 1800’s.
+Extensive clearing of land, unregulated hunting, and loss of habitat brought the white-tailed deer population to a record low by the late 1800’s.

-In the past several decades, the white-tailed deer population has rebounded dramatically due to changing land uses, stricter game laws, and a lack of natural large predators have caused the whitetail deer population to rebound dramatically.
-Whitetail deer are the number one game animal in the United States.
+In the past several decades, the white-tailed deer population has rebounded dramatically due to changing land uses, stricter game laws, and a lack of large, natural predators.
+White-tailed deer are the number one game animal in the United States.

 When a deer hears a sound, it will instantly turn its head and point its ears in the direction of the sound.
 The deer will focus all of its attention on smelling, looking and listening for any more signs of danger.
 If the deer doesn’t smell, see or hear any danger after checking the area several times, it will usually go back to its normal routine.

-A deer’s eyes are located on the side of their head.
-The advantage is that deer are able to view 310 degrees around themselves!
-This wide view allows the deer to be totally aware of the surroundings, even when it is staring straight ahead.
+A deer’s eyes are located on the side of its head.
+The advantage of this is that deer are able to view 310 degrees around themselves.
+This wide view allows deer to be totally aware of their surroundings, even when staring straight ahead.

-The disadvantage is that deer cannot focus on one location with both eyes.
-This causes the deer to have very poor depth perception.
-Deer also see at a lower resolution than humans, and are believed to be color blind.
+The disadvantage is that deer are not able to focus on one location with both eyes, causing deer to have very poor depth perception.
+Deer also see at a lower resolution than humans, and are believed to be colorblind.